heiskr/u/README.md

   add 1 (divide 3 4)
 ```

-When you call a function with zero, one, or two arguments, omit the argument keys.
+When you call a function with zero, one, or two arguments, you may omit the argument keys.

 ```
   add 1 2